Semos-Cloud/joule-procode-analytics-agent/README.md

 |---|---|
 | `ANALYTICS_AGENT` | `https://<your-app>.cfapps.<region>.hana.ondemand.com/analytics-agent` |

 Drop the `ngrok-skip-browser-warning` header.
-Keep `PrincipalPropagation`.
+Everything else stays as it was.

 ### What the shape costs you